surajshivkumar/InstaHost/README.md

 ## How It Works

-1. **User Submits Complaint**: Users can easily submit their complaints using the platform, specifying the issue they faced (e.g., cleanliness, service quality, food, etc.).
+1. **User Submits Complaint**: Users can easily submit their complaints using the platform, specifying the issue they faced in various categories.

 2. **AI-Generated Response**: Based on a knowledge base, AI analyzes the complaint and generates a meaningful response that aligns with the complaint and the context.